A Survey of Reinforcement Learning For Economics: Reinforcement Learning in Games

 The durable goods monopoly is a canonical extensive-form bargaining problem with private information: the seller does not know the buyer's valuation.

 \citet{coase1972durability} conjectured that a durable goods monopolist\footnote{A durable good provides utility over multiple periods (e.g., a car, appliance, or software license) rather than being consumed immediately.
 Unlike non-durable goods, durable goods create intertemporal competition, as the seller at time $t$ competes with her own future self at $t+1$.} loses market power when buyers are patient.
 Unable to commit to future prices, the seller competes with her future self, eroding rents.
-As the inter-offer interval shrinks ($\delta \to 1$), price collapses to marginal cost and all surplus is extracted by buyers. \citet{gul1986foundations} formalized this for the gap case, where the seller's cost is strictly below all buyer valuations, guaranteeing trade and a unique stationary equilibrium.\footnote{\citet{stokey1981rational} showed that a monopolist facing rational consumers cannot price discriminate intertemporally; \citet{bulow1982durable} proved that in the no-gap case, the monopolist prefers renting to selling.
-The no-gap case admits multiple equilibria with more complex dynamics.}
+As the inter-offer interval shrinks ($\delta \to 1$), price collapses to marginal cost and all surplus is extracted by buyers. \citet{stokey1981rational} showed that a monopolist facing rational consumers cannot price discriminate intertemporally; \citet{bulow1982durable} proved that in the no-gap case the monopolist prefers renting to selling. \citet{gul1986foundations} formalized the Coase conjecture for the gap case, where the seller's cost is strictly below all buyer valuations, establishing that the unique stationary Markov-perfect equilibrium price collapses to marginal cost as the period length shrinks. \citet{ausubel1989reputation} and the survey of \citet{ausubel2002bargaining} extend the analysis to the no-gap case and to bargaining with two-sided incomplete information.

+The Coase conjecture is asymptotic in $T$ and $\delta$.
+A two-period game cannot exhibit it; the surplus erosion only operates when the seller can re-optimize many times and buyers can credibly wait.
+The simulation below uses backward induction on the seller's recursive problem with a continuum of buyers, varying $T$ and $\delta$ on a grid, and compares the Markov-perfect no-commitment value against the commitment benchmark.
+Section~\ref{subsec:durable_goods_screening} below presents a companion two-period exercise that uses CFR on the extensive-form game tree to recover the screening-versus-pooling equilibrium structure underlying the durable-goods game.